-SECTION 3: All requests for appeal of the hearing board's decision shall be submitted to the University Judicial Council in writing no later than three class days after the hearing.
+SECTION 3: All requests for appeal of the hearing board's decision shall be submitted to the University Judicial Council in writing no later than four calendar days (exclusing school holidays) from the Hearing Summary meeting with the Honor Council President or the mailing of the Hearing Summary Report to the student's address of record.
 Requests must set out detailed reasons for the appeal.
 The hearing board shall submit a response to the appeal to the University Judicial Council.
 For this purpose, a quorum of the University Judicial Council shall be two faculty members, two students, and one administrator.
 The council shall convene a closed informal hearing within a timely manner to discuss the merits of the appeal.
 The standard of appellate review is very stringent and only in cases of a clear miscarriage of justice shall an appeal be granted.